“The best way to make a small fortune in racing is to start with a big one.”

-Fast forward to today: I’m 30 years old, I’ve been driving for 15 years and have been participating in some form of motorsports for the past 11.
-My experience isn’t extraordinary, I’m not some outstanding driver or amazingly smart person, and I’m certainly no “Pro”.
+Fast forward to today: I’m in my mid 30’s, I’ve been driving for around 20 years and have been participating in some form of motorsports for the past 15.
+My experience isn’t extraordinary.
+I’m not some outstanding driver or amazingly smart person, and I’m certainly no “Pro”.
 I’ve been on the right end of some really good luck, met some incredible people, worked hard, and played to my strengths to get to what I think is the best possible place in the motorsports world.
 My goals have continued to grow and I’ve gotten to a point that I wouldn’t have been able to imagine 10 years ago.
-All this I’ve been able to do while building and maintaining a career, family, and without spending every penny I’ve ever earned.
+All this I’ve been able to do while building and maintaining a career, family, and especially: without spending every penny I’ve ever earned.

 Most importantly, I’m incredibly happy with where I am.
 Sure I have plenty of growth planned for both my driving and my equipment.
 But right now I’m having an amazing time, I have an incredible group of very close friends, and I get to race on the legendary race tracks that just a few years ago I wouldn’t have imagined was possible.

-One thing that is clear: We are in a golden era of club motorsports.
+Another thing that is clear: We are in a golden era of club motorsports.
 There are so many clubs operating at so many great tracks across the country.
-Information is everywhere from which clubs are on what track, how to prep your car, and what to expect at your first day.
+The internet has allowed our hobby to explode.
+Information is EASY to find, like where to find track days (HPDEJunkie is my favorite source for that), how to prep your car, and what to expect at your first day.
+Believe it or not, new tracks are being built and new clubs are popping up everywhere.
 Take advantage of it now, because who knows how long this will all last.

 Why is my angle all about doing this on the cheap?